Aalo Aandhari (A Life Less Ordinary): Synopsis

 Exhausted by her husband's extended absences and his failure to provide for the family, Baby's mother goes out to the market and never returns.
 Baby is four years old.
 Her father is insensitive and abusive, beating her up for inconsequential reasons like telling a school friend that there was no food in the house.
 He brings home one “new mother” after another never thinking about how it affects the children.

 Baby's intermittent spells of schooling are cut short by money shortages and domestic chaos.
 Her elder sister is abruptly married off because their father can no longer afford to keep her.
 Baby follows suit in helping cut costs of feeding another hungry mouth.
 At a young age of 12, her father marries her off to a man twice her age.
 Baby is too young to understand the significance of the preparations for her own marriage and prefers to play with her friends in the street instead.
 After meeting her future husband, Baby tells a friend: “It will be a good thing to be married.
 At least I will get to have a feast.”
 Even in the hours before her wedding, she writes, “I’d sing and jump about and play.”

 A realization of the horror of her new married life comes suddenly.
 Soon she is pregnant and two more children follow; then her husband splits her head open with a rock after he sees her speaking with another man, and her elder sister is beaten and strangled by her own husband.
 Baby decides to walk out on her marriage.
 She flees on a train to Delhi, where, like many other desperate women, she seeks work cleaning the homes of the capital's rising middle class.
 There she escapes destitution by sending her eldest son out as an under-age domestic servant and by working for abusive employers.
 Her bosses treat her harshly, forcing her to lock her children in the attic all day while she works.

 Translations

 Originally written in Bengali, the book was first published in Hindi as Aalo Aandhari by Roshnai Prakashan in 2002.
-It was later translated by writer and publisher Urvashi Bhutalia into English, and published as 'A Life Less Ordinary' by Zubaan Books in collaboration with Penguin Books in 2006.
+It was later translated by writer and publisher Urvashi Butalia into English, and published as 'A Life Less Ordinary' by Zubaan Books in collaboration with Penguin Books in 2006.
 The book has been translated into 25 languages.